All components are available as open source software under an Apache 2 license; see the CogStack Github repository.

 Much NHS patient data is recorded in an unstructured form that is descriptive.
 It is a vast asset but difficult to collate and interpret.
 Overcoming this challenge offers the opportunity to quickly and accurately answer an enormous variety of healthcare-related questions.

-CogStack has been developed (with support from HDR UK) by a team at NIHR Maudsley BRC and PhiDataLab led by Richard Dobson – an HDR UK associated researcher and Professor of Health Informatics at KCL and UCL with clinical lead Dr James Teo, Clinical Director of Data and Ai at KCH.
-It uses best-of-breed enterprise search, natural language processing (NLP), analytics and visualisation technologies.
+CogStack has been developed (with support from HDR UK) by the PHIdatalab team at NIHR Maudsley BRC and NIHR UCLH BRC led by Richard Dobson – an HDR UK associated researcher and Professor of Health Informatics at KCL and UCL with clinical lead Dr James Teo, Clinical Director of Data and Ai at KCH.
+It uses best-of-breed enterprise search, natural language processing (NLP), analytics and visualisation technologies

 Advanced NLP technology allows it to read and understand unstructured records, such as clinicians’ case notes.